emmt/ScientificCameras.jl/README.md

 The `start` method iniates continuous acquisition, its arguments are the element type of the captured images (optional as for the `read` method) and the number of capture buffers to use.
-The `wait` method waits for the next frame from the sepcified camera but not longer than a given number of seconds, it returns the next image and its timestamp (in seconds).
+The `wait` method waits for the next frame from the specified camera but not longer than a given number of seconds, it returns the next image and its timestamp (in seconds).
 After processing of the captured image, the `release` method should be called to reuse the associated ressources for subsequant acquisitions.
 The `stop` (or `abort`) method must be